AcademySoftwareFoundation/MaterialX/source/MaterialXContrib/MaterialXMaya/README.md

 ## Maya Nodes

 The plug-in defines two Maya nodes: `MaterialXSurfaceNode` and `MaterialXTextureNode`, accessible from the Hypershade under the _Surface_ and _2D Textures_ categories, respectively.

 A `MaterialXSurfaceNode` can be assigned to a shape via the [Marking Menu](https://knowledge.autodesk.com/support/maya/learn-explore/caas/CloudHelp/cloudhelp/2019/ENU/Maya-LightingShading/files/GUID-D41AF807-F7CB-447E-BACC-7F0867C14E8D-htm.html).

-A `MaterialXTextureNode` can be mapped to any shader.
+A `MaterialXTextureNode` can be connected to any surface node.
 For example, you can map its OutColor attribute to the Color attribute of a Lambert, or the Specular Color of an aiStandardSurface.

 Both node types expose the following attributes:
 *   `documentFilePath`: the file path to the MaterialX document (an XML file with extension `.mtlx`).
 *   `elementPath`: the path to the MaterialX element within the document, in a slash-delimited format similar to XPath, e.g. <material name/element name>.
-*   `environmentRadianceMap`: the file path to the environment map to use for specular shading.
+*   `environmentRadianceMap`: the file name of the environment map to use for specular shading.
 Defaults to a texture that ships with the plug-in.
-*   `environmentIrradianceMap`: the file path to the environment map to use for diffuse shading.
+*   `environmentIrradianceMap`: the file name of the environment map to use for diffuse shading.
 Defaults to a texture that ships with the plug-in.

 You can find the `environmentRadianceMap` and `environmentIrradianceMap` attributes in the Extra Attributes section of the Attribute Editor.